Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 How to go through microservices and integration step by step

-Define domain boundaries and ownership first
+Service boundaries and ownership

 Key integration trade-offs